fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_fortiguard.html.markdown

 ## Argument Reference

 The following arguments are supported:

+* `protocol` - Protocol used to communicate with the FortiGuard servers.
 * `port` - Port used to communicate with the FortiGuard servers.
 * `service_account_id` - Service account ID.
 * `load_balance_servers` - Number of servers to alternate between as first FortiGuard option.
 * `auto_join_forticloud` - Automatically connect to and login to FortiCloud.
 * `update_server_location` - Signature update server location.
 * `sandbox_region` - Cloud sandbox region.
+* `fortiguard_anycast` - Enable/disable use of FortiGuard's anycast network.
+* `fortiguard_anycast_source` - Configure which of Fortinet's servers to provide FortiGuard services in FortiGuard's anycast network.
+Default is Fortinet.
 * `antispam_force_off` - Enable/disable turning off the FortiGuard antispam service.
 * `antispam_cache` - Enable/disable FortiGuard antispam request caching.
 Uses a small amount of memory but improves performance.
 * `antispam_cache_ttl` - Time-to-live for antispam cache entries in seconds (300 - 86400).
 Lower times reduce the cache size.
 Higher times may improve performance since the cache will have more entries.